GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
 The Physical Context Definition Viewpoint identifies the different context the system is used in, along with the associated external entities sharing a physical interface with the system.
-For each context the applicable environmental conditions may be defined.
+For each context the applicable environmental conditions shall be defined.
 The physical context helps in discovering the Interface Requirements needed to integrate a system into its environment in a specific context.
-Note: For each candidate system architecture, the physical context Viewpoint is elaborated forming the baseline for the later assessment of the different system architecture solutions.
+Note: For each candidate system architecture, the physical context Viewpoint is elaborated forming the functional baseline for the later assessment of the different system architecture solutions.

-The following artifacts support the modeling activities:
-The physical context definition diagram (BDD) defines the elements available in a specific context.
-At least one physical context definition diagram is used per identified context, featuring
+A block definition diagram (BDD) depicting the elements available in a specific context.
+At least one BDD is used per identified context featuring
-* one block representing the Physical System i.e. the system of interest
+* one block representing the Physical System, i.e., the system of interest
 * one block representing the specific Physical System Context
-* several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment present in the systems context
+* several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment that are present in the Physical System Context
 * composition relationships attaching the Physical Context Elements and the Physical System to the Physical System Context block

 ## SAF_SPV01c_View